 Senior Citizen Tuition Waiver

-Please submit tuition waivers to the Student Accounts office after registration is complete.
+Please submit tuition waivers to Student Accounts after registration is complete.

 Payment of tuition and fees for classes must be received by the posted deadline or at the time of registration, unless you are receiving financial aid.
-Payment by cash, check, money order or credit card is available at the Cashier's Office.
+Payment by cash, check, money order or credit card is available at Student Accounts.
 Payment by credit card (Visa and Mastercard only) is available online by logging into UAOnline.
 You can also fax payment information to the Cashier at (907) 796-6006.